Samirahz/InfluxDB/README.md

 - Integrated with Grafana
 - Multiple dashbaord tabs
 - Toggle option for light and dark mode
 - Secure authentication and authorization

 ## Tech Stack
 - Framework: React
-- ect
+- to be added

 ## Installation and Setup
 Complete the following steps to install and setup the InfluxDB UI.